On the existence of solutions for Frenkel-Kontorova models on quasi-crystals: The explicit one-dimensional example and its multiple solutions

 \section{The explicit one-dimensional example and its multiple solutions}

-Our goal in this section is to present the Frenkel-Kontorova model with a special potential driven by the one-dimensional quasi-crystal and one can obtain minimal configurations, equilibrium configurations and multiple solutions with or without any rotation number.
+Our goal in this section is to present the one-dimensional Fibonacci Frenkel-Kontorova model, i.e. the interaction function $H$ given in the above section, for which we can obtain minimal configurations, equilibrium configurations and multiple equilibria with or without any rotation number.